 Figure 14.8 shows a Dakota input file that implements surrogate-based optimization on Rosenbrock's function.
 The first method keyword block contains the SBO keyword surrogate-based_local, plus the commands for specifying the trust region size and scaling factors.
 The optimization portion of SBO, using the CONMIN Fletcher-Reeves conjugate gradient method, is specified in the following keyword blocks for method, model, variables, and responses.
 The model used by the optimization method specifies that a global surrogate will be used to map variables into responses (no interface specification is used by the surrogate model).
 The global surrogate is constructed using a DACE method which is identified with the 'SAMPLING' identifier.
-This data sampling portion of SBO is specification is reused).
+This data sampling portion of SBO is specification is reused) blocks for method, model, interface, and responses (the earlier variables specification is reused).
 This example problem uses the Latin hypercube sampling method in the LHS software to select 10 design points in each trust region.
 A single surrogate model is constructed for the objective function using a quadratic polynomial.
 The initial trust region is centered at the design point $(x_1, x_2) = (-1.2, 1.0)$, and extends ± 0.4 (10% of the global bounds) from this point in the x_1 and x_2 coordinate directions.